-So what happened in this 30 day period?
+So what happened in this 30-day period?

-At some point between October 31st and November 14th, an employee must have realized that they had an additional check from us.
-Such that its failure to be applied — in addition to every other way that incident was handled — led to multiple employees being fired.
-That’s not all though: To take sole credit of the end result would be pompous.
+Between October 31st and November 14th, an employee must have realized they had an additional check from us.
+Such that its failure to be applied — in addition to every other way this late fee incident was handled — led to multiple employees being fired.
+That’s not all, though: To take sole credit for the end result would be pompous.

 A Logical Conundrum

-On November 25th, I published “Food Delivery Apps are Bound to Fail”: An article that received less than 100 reads since then.
-While there are a host of factors in any article’s performance, I believe that the poor performance of this article is due to its analytical nature.
-There are a number of articles I create which condense multiple periods of thought into one.
-These articles consistently fail to perform.
+On November 25th, I published “Food Delivery Apps are Bound to Fail”: It has received less than 100 reads.
+While there are a host of factors in any story’s performance, I believe that the poor performance of this story is due to its analytical nature.
+I publish several stories that condense multiple periods of thought, and these stories consistently fail to perform.